-U.S. says killing top Iran general foiled plot against Americans
+U.S. says killing top Iran general averted plot against Americans

 Iraqi Prime Minister Adel Abdul Mahdi said the killings breached Iraq’s sovereignty and would lead to war.

-Israel has long seen Soleimani as a major threat and Prime Minister Benjamin Netanyahu defended the U.S. action.
+Israel has long seen Soleimani as a threat and Prime Minister Benjamin Netanyahu backed the U.S. action.
 Israeli Army Radio said the military was on heightened alert.

 Russia called the killing a “short-sighted” step that would lead to escalations in the region.

-The slain commander’s Quds Force, along with paramilitary proxies from Lebanon’s Hezbollah to Iraq’s Popular Mobilisation Forces grouping of Iranian-backed militias - battle-hardened militias armed with missiles - has ample means to respond.
+The slain commander’s Quds Force, along with battle-hardened paramilitary proxies in the region, has ample means to respond.

 In September, U.S. officials blamed Iran for a missile and drone attack on oil plants of energy giant Saudi Aramco.
 Washington has also blamed Tehran for raids on Gulf shipping.